NewsdayTV's Macy England and Newsday White House correspondent Laura Figueroa Hernandez discuss Trump's road to victory. Credit: Newsday

 Republicans now have a thin eight-member majority in a chamber with 435 representatives.

-Democrats launched vigorous campaigns in New York’s seven in-play House seats and the eight seats up for grabs in California, to wrest control of the House from Republicans.
+Democrats launched vigorous campaigns in New York’s seven in-play House seats and the eight seats up for grabs in California to wrest control of the House from Republicans.

-In New York, the only House race the Associated Press had not called remained the 4th District on Long Island.
+In New York, the only House race the AP had not called remained the 4th District on Long Island.
+With 98% of the vote counted as of Wednesday, Gillen, of Rockville Centre, had a 50.9% lead over D'Esposito.

-Democrats flipped two other House seats in New York: Josh Riley over Rep. Marc Molinaro in the 19th District and John Mannion over Brandon Williams in the 22nd District.
+Democrats flipped two other House seats in New York: Josh Riley over Rep. Marc Molinaro in the 19th District and John Mannion over Rep. Brandon Williams in the 22nd District.

 Control of the House will be crucial.